 HIPAA…

 Are we talking about bureaucratic red tape?
 Sorry, no. We’re talking about a necessary reality for US healthcare operations.
-Yes, even marketing operations.
+Yes, even marketing!

 If you’re in the business of healthcare practice, you’ve bumped into HIPAA by now.
-If you find it confusing, that’s completely normal.
+And if you find it confusing, that’s completely normal.
 HIPAA is notorious for being vague.
 As a result, full HIPAA compliance is bound to feel elusive at least some of the time.

 And so, we’ve compiled a straightforward guide to HIPAA and its many requirements.
-Here, we’ll cover what the law entails, what it means to be HIPAA compliant, and what the potential consequences will be if your practice comes up short.
+Here, we’ll cover what the law entails, what it means to be HIPAA compliant, and the potential consequences if your practice falls short.

 “HIPAA” stands for the Health Insurance Portability and Accountability Act.

-On the books since 1996, the law—and its accompanying amendments—helped develop a system of national standards for fortifying personal patient health information (usually referred to as “protected health information” or “PHI”) against unauthorized disclosure.
+On the books since 1996, the law—and its accompanying amendments—helped develop a system of national standards to fortify personal healthcare information (usually referred to as “protected health information” or “PHI”) against unauthorized disclosure.

 HIPAA’s ultimate aim is to improve “the efficiency and effectiveness” of the US healthcare system.